 Our church has a growing bell ringers group that practice every Thursday evening at 7pm to 8.30pm

-The church door is locked at 7pm (unless we have a spouse of a bellringer downstairs), so visitors need to contact the Bell Captain, via telephone (see below), for access.
+The church door is locked at 7pm, so visitors need to contact the Tower Captain, via telephone (see below), for access.

 The bells themselves

 The links between Hucknall church and the Byron family are noteworthy in the history of bells in the church.
 A church was built in Hucknall in the 11th Century by Ralph de Burun, a landowner, whose family name was changed to Byron during the 12th Century.

 After the dissolution of the monasteries in 1539, Newstead Priory changed hands and became the property of Sir John Byron.
 He is supposed to have worshipped in Hucknall Church and to have presented the church with a bell, believed to be the Angelus Bell from Newstead.
 This bell, bearing the inscription “Ave Maria”, still hangs in the tower, although it is not a part of the 8-bell ring which people hear today.

 In 1639, his great grandson, also Sir John, gave another bell, this being his gift as the Lord of the Manor, to celebrate the centenary of the Reformation.
 A third bell was added in 1749 and all three were chimed together right through until 1957, when preparations began for the installation of a new ring of 8.
 The two younger bells were melted down and their metal was used towards the founding of the new ring.